Israel-Tanjiro/Sapphire_G4CMP/README.md

 Miller_3=Miller_3();
 ```

-The next steps is to compile and execute the program as the standar cmake .. and make.
+The next steps is to compile and execute the program as the standar cmake .. and make.<br>
+You can use the same root program to plot the phonon caustic plots.

+# Phonon Caustic Plots for GaAs